jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

     }
 ```

 These pass because additional and multiplication are communative.
 The order of operations doesn't matter.
-Right-to-left is just as good as left-to-right is just as good as outer to inner or inner to outer.
+Right-to-left is just as good as left-to-right.

 The relative order of performing multiplication before addition is enforced in the implementation with the addition token being processed before the multiplication token.
-This feels backwards, since it feels like we're performing the addition before we're performing the multiplication, but that's not the case.
-And we don't to over analyze it.
-The following tests confirm it:
+It feels like we're evaluating the addition before we're evaluating the multiplication, but that's not the case.
+And we don't need to over analyze it.
+The following tests confirm that the addition/multiplication evaluation is in the correct order:
 ```java
     @Test
     public void evaluate_Returns23_WhenEvaluating3Plus4Times5() throws Exception {